 For more than four years, I taught in the Government Department at Lone Star College-CyFair, a large suburban community college that is located about thirty miles northwest of downtown Houston, Texas.
 The rapid expansion of the area yielded an incredibly diverse student body composed of people from all over the world.
 In August of 2017, I began my tenure as department chair.
 This position included a variety of responsibilities such as recruiting quality adjunct instructors and putting together the semester schedule of classes that we offered.
 What’s more, in an effort to build social capital and improve the completion rate, my colleagues and I instituted the Center for Civic Engagement (CCE) on our campus as part of a system wide initiative that began at LSC-Kingwood.
 We sought to teach students the importance of voice and agency and how to become advocates on issues that matter to them.
 From 2015 to 2017, I served as the first campus coordinator, which required me to chair the faculty committee and oversee a variety of events during the academic year.

-When I’m not writing presentation slides or searching for supplemental materials to use in my classes, I enjoy hiking in the mountains, taking pictures for my photoblog, looking for scorpions at night in different parts of the desert, indoor rock wall climbing, listening to KUNR and podcasts (e.g. One Life One Chance, HxA, Making Sense, Freakonomics), reading nonfiction, and playing guitar.
+When I’m not writing presentation slides or searching for supplemental materials to use in my classes, I enjoy hiking in the mountains, taking pictures for my photoblog, looking for scorpions on the outskirts of town, indoor rock wall climbing, listening to KUNR and podcasts (e.g. One Life One Chance, HxA, Making Sense, Freakonomics), reading nonfiction, and playing guitar.
 So, what’s the next step?
-The plan is to make the valley home with my partner and reintegrate the term “elevation gain” into my vocabulary.
+The plan is to make the valley home with my partner and reintegrate the term “elevation gain” into my regular vocabulary.
 I’d also like to start a new band with some other aging punks in the area.
 We’re grey, not gone.
 Never relent.
 Sometimes life changes in ways we could never anticipate.
 That’s part of what makes it an adventure.

 May happiness be unearthed through the pursuit of your endeavors.